List of national education ministers of Russia

-This is a list of the Ministers of National Enlightenment of the Russian Empire, also translated as Ministers of National Education.
-The Minister was at the head of the Ministry of National Enlightenment (also translated as Ministry of National Education).
+This is a list of the ministers of national enlightenment of the Russian Empire, also translated as ministers of national education.
+The minister was at the head of the Ministry of National Education (also translated as the Ministry of National Enlightenment).

 From 24 October 1817 to 15 May 1824, the ministry was part of the Ministry of Religious Affairs and Public Education, also translated as Ministry of Spiritual Affairs and National Enlightenment.